Who Else Wants an Electric Scooter Lock That Really Works?

 crowded street is good place to securely lock your electric scooter

 The biggest deterrent to theft is other people, so whenever possible, park your electric scooter near crowds or in high-traffic areas.
-Make sure the area is widely visible, well lit, and easy to monitor and access.
+Make sure the area is widely visible, well-lit, and easy to monitor and access.

 Shopping centers are a good place to start.
 They’re often crowded, plus most shops these days have outdoor security cameras that deter theft in the vicinity.